 According to several reports from Tesla owners, the automaker is officially delivering its vehicles for the first time inside Michigan state lines.
 While Tesla shoppers no longer have to drive to Ohio to take delivery, the sales contract still must say the car was bought in another state, which seems plain silly.

 Tesla still can't legally sell its cars in several states since it doesn't rely on franchised dealerships.
 The automaker sells its cars online and directly.
-This direct sales method goes against traditional automakers' systems that have been in place for years.
+This method goes against traditional automakers' systems that have been in place for years.

 Tesla has been battling with these states continuously over time.
 Some have loosened restrictions, changed laws, or created loopholes.
 Others have eventually let Tesla set up shop.
 Still, others continue to resist.